Dominique-Sakrisson/food-tracker/README.md

 all the interaction with the user is logged to the console.

-## Most recent updated branch is going to be the dedv branch
+## Most recent updated branch is going to be the dev branch